HenryRLee/PokerHandEvaluator/CONTRIBUTING.md

 will cause the workflow to exit with status code 1.
 If any job exits with a non-zero status code, merging or pushing to the repository will be blocked by GitHub Actions.

+### Pre-commit Checks for Every Commit

-For every commit, the following pre-commit checks are performed:
+The following pre-commit checks are performed:

 * Prevent commits to the `master` or `develop` branches
 * Check for merge conflicts